OBCENEIKON/jellyfish-notice/README.md

 ```

 #### Custom Subscriptions
-Jellyfish-notice comes with subscriptions to certain [pre-defined] (config/initializers/subscriptions.rb) events.
+Jellyfish Notice comes with subscriptions to certain [pre-defined] (config/initializers/subscriptions.rb) events.

-Subscriptions to other instrumented events can be placed in config/initializers/subscriptions.rb:
+Subscriptions to other events can be placed in config/initializers/subscriptions.rb:
 ```ruby
 ...
 ActiveSupport::Notifications.subscribe('sessions#create/pre_hook') do |*args|